lncm/dockerfiles/README.md

 ## What

-This docker file installs all the dependencies and bitcoind, then runs it.
+Let's you installs bitcoind and required dependencies, then run it.

-Idea behind this is to have a easy configurable bitcoind almost as an easy install.
+Idea behind this is to easily install bitcoind.

 Eventually, I'd want to incorporate [lightningd](https://github.com/ElementsProject/lightning) or [LND](https://github.com/lightningnetwork/lnd) too, maybe doing a compose file.

 ## Cleanup all images

-Make sure there is NOTHING running before you cleanup.
+Make sure there is **nothing** running before you cleanup.

 From the project root